niklashaetty/TDDDD272016_nikha864/README.md

 The idea is that you should be able to share your plan as a simple link, i.e https://tddd27-nikha864.herokuapp.com/p/ENMSplv9.

 ## Screencast
-This project is presented a screncast.
+This project is presented in a screncast.
 [Screencast link](https://www.youtube.com/watch?v=TLbFT7NlZ5U)

 ## Deployment